In this Article

 - Peaches consumed in excess can raise the normal body temperature during pregnancy and result in some bleeding.

-- The skin of peaches should be avoided as the hair-like protrusions on the skin of peach fruit can cause allergies of the throat or otherwise aggravate the throat.
+- The skin of peaches should be avoided as the hair-like protrusions on the skin of peaches can cause allergies of the throat or otherwise aggravate the throat.

-- Peach fruits can be susceptible to contamination by pesticides, heavily contaminated fruit could be harmful sourcing organic peaches is recommended.
+- Peach fruits can be susceptible to contamination by pesticides, so sourcing organic peaches is recommended.

 Tips to Select the Right Peaches